adamantii/hold-it-lol/README.md

 ### Discussion

-If you have any questions or problems regarding the extension, you can join our [Discord server](https://discord.gg/5dMRR37FWt).
+If you have any questions, problems or suggestions regarding the extension, you can join our [Discord server](https://discord.gg/5dMRR37FWt).

 ### Installation instructions